momentum-projects/html-dog-adoption/README.md

 ### Home Page

-The homepage should have the name of the business as a level 1 heading, followed by a picture of a pet owner playing with a dog (images/home-hero.jpg).
+The homepage should have the name of the business as a level 1 heading, followed by a picture of an adorable dog (images/dog-hero.jpg).

 The following text should be included underneath the image: